 The most popular season for Montana de Oro camping is summer, when reservations are advised...especially for weekends and holidays.
 Although Montana de Oro's campsites fill up more slowly than Pismo Beach SP or Morro Bay SP, there are indeed nights when the campground is completely "sold out."

 In the Google Custom Map above, you can see where several features of the park are located, including Spooner's Cove, the main campground, and the equestrian camping areas.
 Some people have complained that the campground is hard to find.
 If you remember that you need to look up the hill from Spooner's Cove, then you won't have any difficulty finding it at all.

-Camping prices at Montana de Oro State Park: Camping prices for the RV & tent campground are $25 per night, as of Spring, 2013.
+Camping prices at Montana de Oro State Park: Camping prices for the RV & tent campground begin at $35 per night.
 This low camping fee reflects the fact that there are no hookups, no flush toilets, and no running water.
 In fact, the website calls the camping spaces "primitive," but that's not really true.
-Most campgrounds would call these "developed" camping spaces.
-But, you need to know that they're called "primitive" in order to reserve the correct type of camping space.
-(If you're interested in reserving the walk-in spaces where there are no amenities at all, then you'll want to reserve the "environmental" campsites...which are sometimes called "primitive" campsites at other parks.)
+Many campgrounds would call these "developed" camping spaces, since you'll have a nice spot on grassy ground and a place to park your car.
+(If you're interested in reserving the walk-in spaces where there are no amenities at all, then these are called "environmental" campsites...which are sometimes called "primitive" campsites at other parks.)

 Montana de Oro website: If you'd like further information on the park & the activities it has to offer you, here's a link to the Montana de Oro SP section of the California State Parks website.

 Montana de Oro phone number: You may call (805) 772-6101 or (805) 772-7434 for questions you might have that aren't covered by the park's website.